WeatherElectric/CompanyExecutive/README.md

 Control how much money you start with, or just get infinite money each level.

-I can't be arsed to figure out Bepin because Bepin is a bitch.
-Works fine with [BepInEx MLLoader](https://bonelab.thunderstore.io/c/lethal-company/p/BepInEx/BepInEx_MLLoader/).

-Most likely works in multiplayer
+Works in multiplayer, other players do not need the mod.

 ## Preferences

+Enabled = Self explanatory.

-ConsistentGive = If enabled, your money will be set every time the level changes
+ConsistentGive = If enabled, your money will be set every time the level changes.
+If disabled, it'll only be on the first day of the save.

-MoneyAmount = Amount of money to get
+MoneyToGive = Amount of money to get.

-OverrideAmount = If enabled, your money will be set to the amount specified instead of added to.
+OverrideMoney = If enabled, your money will be set to the amount specified instead of added to.
 If disabled, it adds to your original starting money.